Request for Proposals: University Strategic Initiative Seed Grants

 Proposal Review Process

-- Reviews will include evaluation of the proposed budget and identification of potential ongoing funding sources.
+- Reviews will include an evaluation of the proposed budget and identification of potential ongoing funding sources.

 - The Oversight Committee will present its recommendations to the committee chair, Executive Vice President and Provost Nicholas P. Jones.

-- Funding recipients will be notified by the Office of Planning and Assessment.
+- Funding recipients will be notified by the Office of the Executive Vice President and Provost.

 - The winning proposals will be publicized in Penn State Today.

-- Authors of proposals not selected for further consideration will be notified and provided with aggregated feedback by the Office of Planning and Assessment, on behalf of the relevant strategic plan committees.
-Proposals may be re-submitted in subsequent RFP rounds after initial feedback has been addressed.
+- Authors of proposals not selected for funding in the third review will be notified and provided with the Oversight Committee’s feedback by the Office of the Executive Vice President and Provost.
+Proposals may be re-submitted after initial feedback has been addressed.

 |Sept.
 19 – Oct.
 24||Executive Committees work with Steering Committees to review all proposals|